J. Signal AM 6 (1978) 6, 421-439. – Journal for Signal and Amplification Materials, Akademie-Verlag, Berlin

 ° The basis of reaction systems can even be non-material – as for example: history, politics, justice, social system, plans for life and education, music, management of economy, traffic, building, etc.

-• The classic photographic process is restricted to endoenergetic reactions in the structural medium of crystalline silver halide as the material reaction system.
+The classic photographic process is restricted to endoenergetic reactions in the structural medium of crystalline silver halide as the material reaction system.
+A process stands for change, development, progression, redistribution, conclusion, and end result of the contained compartments and their interconnecting relations.

-• The process progresses in time, moving from imbalance to equilibrium.
+The process progresses in time, moving from imbalance to equilibrium.
 During the progressing the mixing of transitions and components increases up to homogenization unless there appear and act new external influences or there will be ignited exoenergetically new internal secondary processes, maybe with chain reactions (examples: locomotion, extensive fire, interference and focusing of waves – freak waves, explosion, nuclear power, biological reproduction, proliferation, spreading of epidemics and pandemics, freak waves, transport of infection to distant areas).

 The progression of processes is limited by backward transitions which consist in braking, moderation, isolation, slowing down or even stopping (examples: fighting against fire, nuclear reactor moderation, break down of biological reproduction, toxic drugs, medical treatment, immunization, preventive and healing measures against epidemics and pandemics with the best prevention: avoiding contact, keeping distance! ).